A History of Solar Activity over Millennia: The Proxy Method of Past Solar-Activity Reconstruction

 \subsubsection{Regression models}

-is the most apparent and often used (even recently) method of solar-activity reconstruction from proxy data \citep[see, e.g.,][]{stuiver80, ogurtsov04}.
+\emph{Mathematical regression} is the most apparent and often used (even recently) method of solar-activity reconstruction from proxy data \citep[see, e.g.,][]{stuiver80, ogurtsov04}.
 The reconstruction of solar activity is performed in two consecutive steps.
-First, a phenomenological regression (either linear or nonlinear) is built between proxy data set and a direct solar-activity index for the available ``training'' period (e.g., since 1750 for WSN or since 1610 for GSN).
-Then this regression is extended backwards to evaluate SN from the proxy data.
+First, a phenomenological regression (either linear or nonlinear) is built between a proxy data set and a direct solar-activity index for the available ``training'' period (e.g., since 1750 for WSN or since 1610 for GSN).
+Then this regression is extrapolated backwards to evaluate SN from the proxy data.
 The main shortcoming of the regression method is that it depends on the time resolution and choice of the ``training'' period.
-The former is illustrated by Figure~\ref{Fig_regr}, which shows the scatter plot of the $^{10}$Be concentration vs.\ GSN for the annual and 11-year smoothed data.
+The former is illustrated by Figure~\ref{Fig_regr}, which shows the scatter plot of the \super{10}Be concentration vs.\ GSN for the annual and 11-year smoothed data. \epubtkImage{LR_regr.png}{ } One can see that the slope of the \super{10}Be-vs-GSN relation (about -500~g/atom) within individual cycles is significantly different from the slope of the long-term relation (about -100~g/atom), i.e., individual cycles do not lie on the line of the 11-year averaged cycles.
+Moreover, the slope of the regression for individual 11-year cycles varies essentially depending on the solar activity level.
+Therefore, a formal regression built using the annual data for 1610\,--\,1985 yields a much stronger GSN-vs-\super{10}Be dependence than for the cycle-averaged data (see Figure~\ref{Fig_regr}b), leading to a potentially-erroneous evaluation of the sunspot number from the \super{10}Be proxy data.